-When it comes to data loss, it’s not a matter of if, but when it will happen.
-It’s vital to protect yourself with a safety net of third-party backup services.
-For example, BRITECITY recommends and uses Dropsuite, a cloud-based website, database backup, and monitoring service.
+We recommend protecting yourself with a safety net of a third-party backup service.
+At BRITECITY, we use DropSuite, a cloud-based website, database backup, and monitoring service.
 It’s another layer of backup defense against permanently losing your data.

 Many companies are vulnerable to cyberattacks due to lack of user training and awareness.
 According to research, 94% of malicious attacks happen through email.
 It’s one of the easiest ways for hackers to get into your network.

 Anyone can set up a new Gmail account, research your company on LinkedIn, and send an email as a contact from a vendor company.
 They could request personal business information or ask for help with setting up a bank account.
 All it takes is one person to respond to that email and the damage is done.

 You can install multi-factor authentication as part of the email process.
-You could also require verification of banking information by phone with the person who will be receiving the money for each transaction.
+And require verification of banking information by phone with the person who will be receiving the money for each transaction.

 Setting up secure standard operating procedures gets everyone in the company to follow the steps laid out in a plan rather than merely reacting to a bad situation.
 It also enables you to put safeguards in place to protect against outside threats.